+1-208-473-2904 (USA - Sales)

 - standard: Equivalent to enabling microtime,innodb.

-- full: Equivalent to all other values OR’ed together.
+- full: Equivalent to all other values OR’ed together without the profiling and profiling_use_getrusage options.

 - profiling: Enables profiling of all queries in all connections.